hyperbaton/cftfc/README.md

 # Care For Them - Terrafirmacraft Integration
 Integration of the features of Terrafirmacraft into Care For Them

 This mod adds new Needs to Care For Them that use features from Terrafirmacraft.
-Two new needs relay on Xoonglins living in certain climates, based on the temperature and rainfall.
+These needs rely on Xoonglins living in certain climates, based on the temperature and rainfall; as well as proximity to heat sources.

 ## Rainfall Need